 You can contact me (email firstname.lastname@example.org or phone 9748000 ext 5841) for a confidential chat.
 Or call in at the Trades reception and ask to speak to me – Lynne or Claire will find me.

 Greetings my name is Les Blair and I am a lecturer within the School of Health and Sport Science.
 Harassment is an important issue which we need to be aware of.
 My role will be to provide you with appropriate advice and support, in a confidential manner.

 I can be contacted either by email, email@example.com or by phone, extension 5408.

-I can be contacted on extension 5465 or in room L140, or you can email me at email@example.com
+I can be contacted on email at firstname.lastname@example.org

 My name is Craig McDonald and I am the Timetable Coordinator for EIT.
 In my role I work with all areas of EIT, staff and students, academic and administration.
 This has allowed me to get to know people right across the institution and see the issues that affect us all.
 I know the need for support and for being able to have someone to talk to about problems you have.
 I can be contacted on ext 6011, email email@example.com or at my office

 I currently teach on the National Certificate in Health Disability and Aged Support.
 I know that as either a staff member or student you need to feel comfortable and safe while at EIT.
 If you have concerns about any behaviour that is intimidating or unwelcome you can talk to me or one of the other contact people confidentially.
 The best way to contact me is by email firstname.lastname@example.org or try my ext.
 7722.